 Address: 1 Prospect Square, Glasnevin, Dublin, D09 CF72, Ireland

 Recently, Daragh also took us around Dublin to show us some of his favourite pubs in the city.
-Make sure to follow Ireland Before You Die on YouTube so you don’t miss the video coming soon!
+Make sure you follow us on Youtube so you don’t miss the video.